deluakin/hubtel-online-checkout/README.md

 # Description
-MPower payment android library allow you to easily integrate mpower payment gateway into your android app and start accepting payments from inside your android app.
+__Hubtel Payment__ android library allows you to easily integrate payment gateway into your android app and start accepting payments from within your android app.
-MPowerPayments supports the following payment methods Mobile Wallets, Credit & Debit Cards, FCB Speedbank Vouchers & Bank Transfers.
-To signup for a merchant account visit https://app.mpowerpayments.com/signup.
+The gateway supports the following Mobile Wallets & Bank Cards.
+To signup for a merchant account visit https://unity.hubtel.com/account/signup.
-__Note:__ This library is meant to be used by merchants in Ghana.

-With this library you will be able to accept the following payment methods within your app:

-* __Visa__
-* __MasterCard__
-* __Mobile Wallet__

 # Download